PasaLab/ShadowAQP/README.md

 ## Usage
-Table-CVAE proceeds into two phases: **the model training phase (offline)** and **the sample generation phase (online)**.
+ShadowAQP proceeds into two phases: **the model training phase (offline)** and **the sample generation phase (online)**.
   - **The model training phase (offline)**
-    * In model traing phase, Table-CVAE learns the underlying probability distribution of a table.
+    * In model traing phase, ShadowAQP learns the underlying probability distribution of a table.
     * The model training phase includes three stages: the labeling stage, the encoding stage, and the learning stage.
   - **The sample generation phase (online)**
-    * In sample generation phase, Table-CVAE generates sample tuples based on the learned conditional probability distribution.
+    * In sample generation phase, ShadowAQP generates sample tuples based on the learned conditional probability distribution.
     * The sample generation phase includes the sampling stage, the decoding stage, and the execution stage.